Biden To Meet With NATO Chief To Discuss Challenges Posed By Russia, China - White House - UrduPoint

 Biden To Meet With NATO Chief To Discuss Challenges Posed By Russia, China - White House

-WASHINGTON (UrduPoint News / Sputnik - 04th June, 2021) US President Joe Biden will meet with NATO Secretary General Jens Stoltenberg on Monday to discuss the upcoming alliance summit agenda as well as alleged security challenges posed by Russia and China, the White House spokeswoman Jen Psaki told reporters.
+WASHINGTON (UrduPoint News / Sputnik - 05th June, 2021) US President Joe Biden will meet with NATO Secretary General Jens Stoltenberg on Monday to discuss the upcoming alliance summit agenda, as well as alleged security challenges posed by Russia and China, the White House spokeswoman Jen Psaki told reporters.

-"On Monday, the [US] President [Joe Biden] will meet with a NATO Secretary General [Jens] Stoltenberg at the White House.

 Biden and Stoltenberg will also discuss adapting NATO to address different threats, including cyberattacks and climate change, while continuing to ensure a more equitable sharing of responsibility among allies, Psaki added.